aryanch917/HeartAttackENGL105/README.md

 ## Contents and source
 * The repository contains 1 [python notebook](https://github.com/aryanch917/HeartAttackENGL105/tree/main), covering how to create a subset of heart attack data from a raw '.csv' file using Python3.
+* It also contains a folder which houses the [raw data](https://github.com/aryanch917/HeartAttackENGL105/blob/main/data/heart_attack_dataset.csv)